Scalar and tensor mesons in $d\bar d$, $s\bar s$ and $gg\to f_0, f_2$: BnGa fits to and

-Finally, we compare in Table~\ref{glue} the production rates of scalar and tensor mesons in $B_{(s)}\to J/\psi f_0, f_2$ and $\jpsi\to \gamma f_0, f_2$ decays.
-The Table does not give the total yield of scalar mesons but only the sum of the yields in their $\pi\pi$ and $K\bar K$ decay mode.
-(Note that in Table~\ref{decays}, the BR's for $\pi^+\pi^-$ and $K_s ^0K_s ^0$ are given.)
-In both reactions, the initial state couples to the singlet component of the scalar-meson wave function.
-However, the initial $s\bar s$ excites the singlet component only via 1/3 of the wave function while two gluons couple to $u\bar u$, $d\bar d$ and to $s\bar s$.
-We also give the ratio R$_{gg/s\bar s}$ of the gluon-gluon to $s\bar s$ induced meson production.
+Finally, in Table~\ref{glue} we compare the production rates of scalar and tensor mesons in decays $B_{s}\to J/\psi f_0, f_2$.
+The table presents only the sum of yields in their $\pi\pi$ and $K\bar{K}$ decay modes.
+In both reactions, the initial state couples to the singlet component of the scalar meson wave function.
+However, the initial $s\bar{s}$ state excites the singlet component only via one-third of the wave function, while two gluons couple to $u\bar{u}$, $d\bar{d}$, and $s\bar{s}$.
+We also provide the ratio $R_{gg/s\bar{s}}$ of gluon-gluon to $s\bar{s}$ induced meson production.

+The decays $B\to J/\psi f_0, f_2$ are highly suppressed, even for resonances with a small glueball component only.
+With the present precision, a comparison of these decays with those of radiative $J/\psi$ decays is not significant.